mautic/user-documentation/docs/channels/emails.rst

 Mautic tracks clicks of each link in an Email, with the stats displayed at the bottom of each Email detail view under the Click Counts tab.

-You can disable tracking for a certain link by adding the `mautic:disable:tracking="true"` HTML attribute.
+You can turn off tracking for a certain link by adding the ``mautic:disable:tracking="true"`` HTML attribute.

 For example:

 .. code-block:: html

   <a href="https://mautic.example.com/" mautic:disable:tracking="true">Non tracked link</a>

 Unsubscribing
 *************